 (k) A speech-language pathologist appointed by the state speech and hearing professionals board.
 The speech-language pathologist shall have an appropriate certification.

 (2) Each appointing authority shall determine a selection process for the appointments under this section.
-Each appointing authority that is not the state superintendent shall make and submit to the department each appointment prescribed under this section not later than thirty days after the effective date of this section.
+Each appointing authority that is not the state superintendent shall make and submit to the department each appointment prescribed under this section not later than thirty days after April 12, 2021.
 The state superintendent also shall make each appointment prescribed to the state superintendent under this section not later than that date.
 Members of the committee shall serve at the pleasure of their appointing authority.